wangyinfeng/cmd_handbook/openstackusage.md

 The compute node use physnet1 but the network node use physnet2… Both nodes use the same physnet1, dhcp port binding OK

 ## VM cannot get DHCP address
+Check the DHCP port on the OVS, the port status is down, but seems the status is not correct.
 ```
 56(tap4e567fd6-7b): addr:77:00:00:00:00:00
      config:     PORT_DOWN